 Following these simple cleaning procedures will keep equipment in peak condition so that your lab runs without a hitch.
 Exposed surfaces should be wiped down on a daily basis, while it’s also a good idea to schedule in a deep clean once a week.

 Failure to regularly calibrate equipment can lead to a lack of accuracy with your data, an oversight which could end up bringing entire experiments to a halt.
 Additionally, proper calibration can also improve lab safety wherever hazardous chemicals are used.
 As a result, it’s imperative that the process is conducted on a consistent basis.
 There are various services available to ensure your equipment is regularly calibrated and done so to the right standard.

 - Carry out an inventory of your equipment and decide which is most suitable for each item – from basic preventative maintenance to more advanced accuracy verification.

-- Regularly calibrate equipment for ongoing preventative maintenance that will keep your lab sharp.
+- Regularly calibrate equipment for ongoing preventative maintenance that will keep your lab in optimal condition.

 From time to time, lab items will wear out and stop working.
 But, rather than immediately disposing of faulty equipment, take the time to see if parts could be replaced or items can be repaired instead.

-It’s likely that equipment can be updated and maintained rather than simply disposed of.
+You may be surprised by how likely it is that equipment can be updated and maintained instead of merely disposed of.

 - Take the entire piece of equipment apart